hilaryrowe/documentation3/timelineTab/uniqueTimelineTabNav.md

 ![](timelineView.png)
    The timeline displays in two panes, stacked one on the other.

- 3. Click and drag the horizontal and vertical slider bars on the top pane to see element availability for the selected cycle.
+ 3. Click and drag the horizontal and vertical slider bars on the top pane to see availability for the selected cycle.
 On the lower pane, click and drag the vertical slider bar to see the different cycle element measurements.
  4. Hover over the Availability row to see machine running time and down time.
  5. Click on the top cycle measurement bar to select a specific moment in the cycle.
 The lower pane shows the detail for that cycle moment.
    ![](timelineTabCycletime.png)